 When all of the images are ready Tash and I design the album using our own layouts.
 I am not a photographer who has a set formula for every wedding I do and believe in making a unique album to suit every individual client.

 Once the album is designed it will then be sent off to the lab where it will be printed.
 Once it is printed I go into the lab to proof the prints, and once that has happened the album is then bound.
 If the clients want their names embossed onto the album a metal stamp is made and the album is embossed.
 This is a process in itself.
-Once the album is collected from the lab, we will package it up all nicely, burn DVD’s and finish off the job.
+Once the album is collected from the lab, we will package it up all nicely, burn sticks, upload images to the web and finish off the job.

 I am sure you can imagine that this all takes time!

-In between all of this I would be doing a million and one other things that it takes to run a business – like answering mails, invoicing, chatting to potential clients, working with current clients, working on branding, having meetings, looking at figures, marketing, blogging and so on and so forth.
+In between all of this I would be doing a million and one other things that it takes to run a business – like answering mails, invoicing, chatting to potential clients, working with current clients, working on branding, having meetings with next years couples, working on schedules, looking at figures, marketing, blogging and so on and so forth.

 Diagram of what people think photographers do